 A case is worth using on any device you carry regularly.
 Drops, bag abrasion, and pocket contact cause cosmetic damage that reduces resale value and, in some cases, structural damage that affects internal components.
 A hard-shell case or rugged bumper case on a phone or tablet is a small cost relative to what it protects.

 One caveat: thick silicone cases with poor ventilation can trap heat during heavy use.
-If you notice your device running warm during gaming or video calls, removing the case temporarily is a practical step.
+If you notice your device running warm during gaming or video calls, removing the case temporarily helps.

 Tempered glass screen protectors are worth the cost on smartphones and tablets.
-They absorb the impact that would otherwise reach the actual screen and are far cheaper to replace than the screen itself.
-Look for ones rated 9H hardness for daily use.
+They absorb impact that would otherwise reach the actual screen and are far cheaper to replace.
+Look for ones rated 9H hardness.

-Laptop screen protectors are less commonly used but can be worth considering for devices that are frequently transported.
+Laptop screen protectors are less common but worth considering for devices that are frequently transported.
 At a minimum, avoid storing anything on top of a closed laptop in a bag.

 Software and Settings That Help You Increase Gadget Lifespan

 A device running outdated software, overloaded with background processes, and full to capacity is working significantly harder than it needs to for every task.
-That sustained extra load shortens the lifespan of processors, accelerates battery drain, and contributes to long-term storage wear.
+That sustained load shortens processor lifespan, accelerates battery drain, and contributes to long-term storage wear.

 Why Keeping Software Updated Matters for Hardware Health

-OS updates and firmware patches are typically framed as security improvements, which they are.
-But they also frequently include power management improvements, thermal efficiency adjustments, and scheduler optimizations that reduce how hard the hardware has to work.
+OS updates and firmware patches are typically framed as security improvements — which they are.
+But they also frequently include power management improvements, thermal efficiency adjustments, and scheduler optimizations that reduce hardware workload.

 Outdated firmware on a smartphone can cause the processor to run power-hungry routines that a newer version handles more efficiently.
 Outdated laptop BIOS firmware can interfere with fan control, meaning the cooling system runs less effectively than it should.

-The practical approach is to enable automatic security updates and to schedule larger OS updates for when you have time to let them complete properly — not to delay them indefinitely.
-Devices running software that is two or more versions behind their current supported release are giving up real performance and hardware efficiency.
+Enable automatic security updates and schedule larger OS updates for when you have time to let them complete properly.
+Devices running software two or more versions behind their current supported release give up real performance and hardware efficiency.

 Which Background Processes Are Quietly Draining Your Devices

 Background processes are the device equivalent of leaving every appliance in your home running on standby.
 Individually, each one seems minor.
-Collectively, they add a consistent load that drains the battery, generates heat, and keeps the processor from entering low-power states.
+Collectively, they drain the battery, generate heat, and keep the processor from entering low-power states.

 The most common offenders:

-• Location access is enabled for apps that do not need it
+- Location access enabled for apps that do not need it

-• Background app refresh is enabled for every installed app on iOS and Android
+- Background app refresh enabled for every installed app on iOS and Android

 Storage and Performance Maintenance for Aging Devices